BlueBrain/BlueNaaS-BrainAreaExperiment/README.md

 #### Flags on LocalStorage
 `displayAll` - true | false -> Display or not all jobs in the list (even analysis) `circuitToUse` - mooc | slices -> Circuit

+#### To add a new circuit:
+- Add entry on circuits on constants.js
+- Add entry on circuit-config.js with targets
+- Export circuit with mapCircuitNameWithUrl
+- Add projection on projection-config.js
+- Add entry on connection-config.js
+- Add entry on simulation-config.js